-Take a long coiled spring, called slinky, and stretch it along a smooth floor or bench, keeping one end fixed and the other end free to be given movements .
-Hold the free end in your hand and give it a jerk side-ways.[Fig 14.1(a)].
-You will observe that a kink is produced which travels towards the fixed end with definite speed.
+Take a long coil spring, called slinky, and stretch it along a smooth floor or bench, keeping one end fixed and the other end free to be given movements .
+Hold the free end in your hand and give it a jerk side- ways.[Fig 14.1(a)].
+You will observe that a kink is produced which travels towards the fixed end with definite speed .
 This kink is a wave of short duration.
 Keep moving the free end continuously left and right.
 You will observe a train of pulses ravelling towards the fixed end.
 This is a transverse wave moving through the spring [Fig. 14.1 (b)].

-Fig. 14.1 : Wave motion on a slinky (a) pulse on a slinky, (b) transverse wave, and (c) longitudinal Wave generate in the slinky .
+There is another type of wave that you can generate in the slinky .
 For this keep the slinky straight and give it a push along its length .
 A pulse of compression thus moves on the spring.
 By moving the hand backwards and forwards at a constant rate you can see ulternate compressions and rarefactions travelling along its length .
 These are called longitudinal waves [Fig. 14.1(c)].